alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_beats/README.rst

 Complete configuration
 ----------------------

 - You will need to upload a **Logstash** configuration file using **filter_conf** artifact.
-Use the logstash-dummylogs-filters.conf file, located the config repository of the Dummylogs Ystia component.
+  Use the *logstash-dummylogs-filters.conf* file, located the config repository of the Dummylogs Ystia component.

 - Deploy application and when the application is running, connect to the Kibana GUI using the component's **url** output attribute

 - You may open the DummyLogs_V5 dashboard, the MetricBean and PacketBean dashboard.
-Because of a known issue with the MetricDashboard (https://github.com/elastic/kibana/issues/9571), it is necessary to reload some indexes : in the Management view, click to *Index Patterns*, select packetbeat-* index and refresh the field list using the dedicated icon.
+  Because of a known issue with the MetricDashboard (https://github.com/elastic/kibana/issues/9571), it is necessary to reload some indexes: in the *Management* view, click to *Index Patterns*, select packetbeat-* index and refresh the field list using the dedicated icon.